Understanding the Next.js Authorization Bypass Vulnerability

 Attack Example

-Attackers can exploit this flaw using a simple curl command:
+Attackers can exploit this flaw with a simple curl command:

 curl -H "x-middleware-subrequest: middleware" http://example.com/protected

-This command bypasses middleware-based security controls, returning the protected content.
+This command bypasses security controls, returning protected content without authentication.

 | Current Version | Upgrade To |